Tryd0g0lik/messager/REadme.md

 [3.1 - brach]:
  - pagination for serach

+[3.2 - brach]:
+ - prompt for a search

 ## Files for  message
 We can sending files of the `git`, `png`, `jpg`, `jpeg`, `doc`, `pdf`, `xls`, `xls`, `xlsx`, `doc`, `docx`, `ods`, `odt`. \
 You can chage to the `messager\app_messager\correctors.py` \